michaelt/streaming-network-tcp-examples/README.md

-These mechanically follow the pleasantly transparent 'hello world'-ish examples in http://www.yesodweb.com/blog/2014/03/network-conduit-async which mix elementary tcp machinery with elementary concurrency and conduitry (here, pipe-istry).
+These mechanically follow the pleasantly transparent 'hello world'-ish examples in http://www.yesodweb.com/blog/2014/03/network-conduit-async which mix networking ABCs with elementary concurrency and conduitry (here, pipe-istry).

-Apart from `pipes-network` and `async` they use the pleasant `word8` library.
+Apart from `pipes-network` and `async` we need the pleasant `word8` library.
 They use `lens-family` for the lens operations.

 The pipes variants follow Michael S's text in this